-Based on the Project location and setting, the SWPPP is expected to identify temporary sediment trackout prevention devices at the construction entrance/exit points adjacent to public roadway.
-These BMPs will provide stabilization at the access point(s) to prevent sediment track-out and fugitive dust emissions.
+PotentiallyLess ThanNoSignificantSignificant withSignificantImpactImpactMitigationImpactImpactIncorporatedIncorporatedImpact BMPs will provide stabilization at the access point(s) to prevent sediment track-out and fugitive dust emissions.
 Linear sediment barriers may be warranted along portions of or the entire construction perimeter to prevent soil erosion impacts.
-Any proposed storm drain inlets will require temporary protection to prevent sediment or pollutants from entering the on-site storm drain system.
+Any proposed storm drain inlets will require the timely temporary protection to prevent sediment or pollutants from entering the on-site storm drain system.
 Furthermore, construction activities will be subject to good site housekeeping requirements pertaining to street sweeping, proper waste management, proper material handling and storage.

 During construction, the Project will also be required to comply with South Coast Air Quality Management District's (SCAQMD) Rule 403 and 403.1, which prompt the requirement for preparation and implementation of a Fugitive Dust (PM10) Control Plan.
 Implementation of the Fugitive Dust Control Plan primarily pertains to air quality, but also supports water quality protection through the requirement of soil stabilization measures to prevent sediment erosion and track-out.
 The concurrent implementation of the required SWPPP and Dust Control Plan plans will prevent the potential construction-related impacts to water quality at the site and its surroundings, therefore resulting in less than significant impacts.
 The Project is designed with an on-site stormwater retention system that during the life of the Project will comply with the City's drainage requirements by preventing site discharge and transport of untreated runoff.
 The Project will be required to comply with the Stormwater Management and Discharge Controls per Chapter 13.08 of the Desert Hot Springs Municipal Code (Ordinance #1997-03).
 Moreover, the Project proponent will be required to develop and implement a Project-Specific Water Quality Management Plan (WQMP) to comply with the most current standards of the Whitewater River Region Water Quality Management Plan for Urban Runoff and the Whitewater River Watershed MS4 Permit.
 The Project-Specific WQMP will identify a strategy of site design, source controls, and treatment controls with a required operation and maintenance program to address post-construction runoff quality and quantity.
-The site plan, grading design, storm drain design, and retention facility of the Project must be factored in the Project-Specific WQMP development and documentation.
-Runoff from throughout the impervious surfaces (buildings, hardscape and pavement) of each drainage management area will be conveyed via surface and piped flows to a corresponding underground retention chambers.
-Each of the two retention facilities will be sized to retain the incremental increase between the pre-development and post-development volume resulting from the controlling 100-year storm event.
+The site plan, grading design, storm drain design, and retention facility of the Project must be factored in the WQMP development and documentation.
+As currently proposed, the entire project is encompassed in one drainage management area.
+Runoff from throughout the impervious surfaces (buildings, hardscape and pavement) of the project will be conveyed via surface and piped flows to one underground retention facility situated at the south-end of the property.
+This retention facility will be sized to retain the incremental increase between the predevelopment and post-development volume resulting from the controlling 100-year storm event.
 As proposed, the stormwater retention and management strategy are expected to comply with local and regional requirements for protecting surface water quality and preventing waste discharge violations.
 Less than significant impacts are expected.
+Mitigation Measures: None